Mizari/scripts/README.md

 # scripts
 Various scripts for IDA Pro

+**const_adder.py**
+Will try to find C strings in .data Segments and make them constant for better representation in HexRays window

 **demangler.py**
 Script for mass demangling function names.
 Allows for better control of what to skip.